-Transport to the closest emergency department (ED) regardless of physician availability or redirection (diversion) advisory.
+1. Transport to the closest emergency department (ED) regardless of physician availability, redirection (diversion) advisory, or the Provincial border.
 In these critical situations survival is measured in minutes.
 If these cannot be resolved with the personnel, equipment, and expertise available on scene, emergency transport to a higher level of care or a better-resourced environment will be required.
 For most patients the benefits of additional "hands", a stable treatment platform, and reliable communications outweigh the disadvantage of no physician.